vaidashi/career-development-curriculum/module_one/strengths_and_storytelling.md

 * Understand the value of storytelling in both professional and personal relationship-building contexts
 * Reflect on and share what brought you to Turing and how you uniquely add to the software industry
 * Use your StrengthsFinder themes to help you describe your Turing story
-* Practice networking and sharing stories to better understand each other
+* Practice sharing stories to better understand each other and build our storytelling skills

 #### Deliverables
 * Complete the [Strengths & Storytelling Reflection](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/strengths_storytelling_reflection.md) for your M1 PD deliverables that you'll submit [here](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions)